thombashi/excelrd/docs/formatting.rst

 Introduction
 ------------

-This collection of features, new in xlrd version 0.6.1, is intended to provide the information needed to:
+This collection of features, new in excelrd version 0.6.1, is intended to provide the information needed to:

 - display/render spreadsheet contents (say) on a screen or in a PDF file